 Doors Sound Proof

-We disassembled the door using plastic trim tools.
-We inspected the inner surface.
-There is no factory noise insulation here, so we proceeded directly to cleaning and degreasing the metal to ensure good adhesion with the vibration damper.
+We disassembled the door using plastic trim removal tools and inspected the inner surface.
+There is no factory sound insulation in this area, so we proceeded directly to cleaning and thoroughly degreasing the metal to ensure proper adhesion of the vibration damping material.

 Doors Sound Proof

-We applied the StP Diamond damper to the metal surface.
-It is mounted between the reinforcements and should end 3 cm above the lower edge of the door.
-This is necessary so that the drainage holes remain open.
+We applied STP Diamond vibration-damping material to the metal surface.
+It was installed between the reinforcement ribs and terminated 3 cm above the lower edge of the door to keep the drain holes unobstructed.

 Doors Sound Proof